Fannie and Freddie: Single Family Delinquency Rate Increased in September

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of West Virginia to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, landslides, and mudslides from June 14-15, 2025.
-The following counties have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Leech Lake Band of Ojibwe to supplement tribal recovery efforts in areas affected by severe storms and straight-line winds on June 21, 2025.
+The following areas have been approved for assistance:

 Individual Assistance: